lsrcz/grisette/README.md

 ## Design and Benefits

 - **Separate the concern** of problem modeling and symbolic compilation.
-Users only need to focus on modeling the problem as data structures and write an interpreter, and the symbolic compilation algorithms are provided by Grisette.
+Users only need to focus on modeling the problem and write interpreters, and the symbolic compilation algorithms are provided by Grisette.
 - **Supports rich theories** including booleans, uninterpreted functions, bitvectors, integers, real numbers, and floating points.
 - **Multi-path symbolic evaluation** with efficient state merging, suitable for